josecamachop/FCParser/README.md

 split setting.
 See /config/configuration.yaml for more info.
 There are some example configuration files in the example directory.

 2.- Split data (optional).
-Usually, sampling the input data is required.
+Usually, splitting the input data is required.
 The sampling configuration and datasources are defined in configuration.yaml.
-If split parameters are not determined, the data won't be sampled.
+If split parameters are not determined, the data won't be split.

 3.- Parse data.
 Extract observations from data.

-In the example, data is sampled every minute.
-Example usage:
+In the example, the data is sampled every minute.
+Example usage (running from the FCParser root directory and from the linux shell):

 	$ python3 bin/fcparser.py example/config/configuration.yaml
 	$ python3 bin/fcparser.py --debug example/config/configuration.yaml